fvrarturo/mkt-regimes-pf-allocation/main_project/s2_forecasts/goals.md

 ---

-## 5.1 TVP-VAR for GDP & inflation
+## 5.1 TVP-VAR for Growth & Inflation

 ### Variables